kiedtl/pxlimg/README.md

 ### (WIP) PXL image compression
 - PXL compressed images MUST be encoded as UTF-8.
+- PXL compressed images have the `.pxlc` file extension.
 - Each pixel is separated by a semicolon.
 The BG SGR and the FB SGR is separated by a pipe (`|`).
 - Each value of the RGB value is replaced by the ASCII equivalent.